ai-elvinci/Documentation/docs/pages/dataclean.md

 #### artikel_number_refine

-  This funtion returns 9 digit lage nr starting with 1 frist clear all the article number whose length is not 9
+  This function returns 9 digit lager nr starting with 1 first clear all the article number whose length is not 9

  Args: